 Light flooded the corridor and washed away the darkness.
-Loud noises blasted outside their jail.
-The tact increased exponentially, the noise grew closer and louder, and as the distance decreased, Ragna began to recognize the sound.
+Sound blasted outside their jail.
+The tact increased exponentially, the noise grew closer and louder, and as the distance decreased, Ragna began to recognize what she heard.
 Her mouth was agape.
-She narrowed her eyes and furrowed her brows.

 Wait a minute.
 Wasn’t that…?

 The bars disappeared, and where once was a corridor, a stage emerged.
 Red curtains fell, revealing an organ that engulfed the horizon with its size.
-Deep sounds thundered, and ominous pipes sounded through the artificial scenery.
-Grey automata entered the stage – mechanical humans saturated with gears and wheels; spinning and clinking; dancing and singing in female unity.
-Theatrical power piped at its utmost volume; ethereal choirs sang in a language not meant for human ears.
-Streams of fire enlarged their shadows, their embers reflected on the metal surfaces.
+Morbid sounds thudded, and ominous pipes thundered through the artificial scenery.
+Grey automata entered the stage – mechanical women saturated with gears and wheels; spinning and clinking; dancing and singing in unity.
+Forming an ethereal choir, their song thrilled in a language not meant for human ears.
+Theatrical power piped at its utmost volume.
+Streams of fire jetted across the stage, enlarged their shadows, and the automata’s metal surfaces reflected the flames.

-Together, they created a holistic background, and a pretty young man in his late twenties, wearing a long white coat, came forward.
+Together, they created a holistic background, and a young man in his late twenties, wearing a long white coat, came forward.
 Black metal gears decorated his arms and elbows.
 As the prisoners stood frozen, in complete disbelief regarding the events that played in front of their eyes, he let his voice sing through the music.
-“My dearest guests,

 For ‘venging flames we are,